DSR-RHIT/me497-reproducible-research/cm/cm0003_syllabus.md

 for example, an “A” is an *honor grade*, a “B” is awarded for *thorough competence*, and a “C” indicates that *minimum standards have been met*.

-The major deliverables and their relative weights are:
+For students enrolled in 497, the major deliverables and their relative weights are:

   - (25%) Project 1: Recreating one’s own prior report in reproducible form
   - (40%) Project 2: Major term-project in data gathering, data carpentry, analysis, and reporting
   - (25%) Cloning, reproducing, and evaluating someone else’s project
+  - (10%) Participation, readings, discussions

+For students enrolled in 597, the major deliverables and their relative weights are:

+  - (15%) Project 1 (same as above)
+  - (30%) Project 2 (same as above)
+  - (30%) Project 3 on a topic related to your thesis or master project
+  - (15%) Cloning, reproducing, and evaluating someone else’s project
   - (10%) Participation, readings, discussions

 ## academic accommodations